ipfs/specs/protocol/network/4-architecture.md

 Although different Peers can support different protocols depending on their capabilities, any Peer can act as a dialer and/or a listener for connections from other Peers, connections that once established can be reused from both ends, removing the distinction between clients and servers.

-libp2p interface acts as a thin veneer to three subsystems that are required in order for peers to be able to communicate.
+libp2p interface acts as a thin veneer to a multitude of subsystems that are required in order for peers to be able to communicate.
 These subsystems are allowed to be built on top of other subsystems as long as they respect the standardized interface.
-The main 3 subsystems are:
+The main areas where these subsystems fit are:

 - Peer Routing - Mechanism to find a Peer in a network.
 This Routing can be done recursively, iteratively or even in a broadcast/multicast mode.
 - Swarm - Handles everything that touches the 'opening a stream' part of libp2p, from protocol muxing, stream muxing, NAT Traversal, Connection Relaying, while being multitransport
 - Distributed Record Store - A system to store and distribute records.
 Records are small entries used by other systems for signaling, establishing links, announcing peers or content, and so on.
 It has a similar role to DNS in the broader internet.
+- Discovery - Finding or identifying other peers in the network.

 Each of these subsystem exposes a well known interface (see chapter 6 for Interfaces) and may use eachother in order to fulfil their goal.
 A global overview of the system is: